How To Potty Train A Puppy Permanently! ULTIMATE Guide

 1. Puppy Feeding Schedule

-One of the most important and one of the easiest things you can do to set up your new puppy for house training success is to create a consistent feeding schedule.
+One of the most important and one of the most natural things you can do to set up your new puppy for house training success is to create a consistent feeding schedule.

-If you can afford it ALWAYS feed your puppy a high-quality dog food.
+If you can afford it, ALWAYS feed your puppy high-quality dog food.
 High quality doesn’t have to mean super expensive.
-There are plenty of high quality dog foods on the market nowadays that are affordable.
+There are plenty of high-quality dog foods on the market nowadays that are affordable.